 A couple of Sundays ago over a plate of freshly baked French toast, Ben confessed that what he had really wanted to make me for my birthday breakfast was a batch of cinnamon rolls but couldn’t find a straightforward recipe on my blog.
-Before I bit his head off, I took a sip of coffee and a deep breath, allowing myself time to digest the comment.
-I didn’t have much of a defense I realized.
-The single cinnamon roll recipe I have posted about does require making a four-pound batch of dough first.
+Tragic!

-Instead of flipping through my cinnamon roll file — an exercise that always makes me sleepy — I turned to google, which led me to epicurious and 159 rave reviews of Molly Wizenberg’s cinnamon rolls with cream cheese icing.
+To rectify the situation, I turned to google, which led me to epicurious and 159 rave reviews of Molly Wizenberg’s cinnamon rolls with cream cheese icing.
 It seemed like a safe bet.
-I printed the recipe — I still print, do you? — took out some butter to soften and went to bed.
+I printed the recipe, took out some butter to soften, and went to bed.